Monarchies in the Americas: Current monarchies

-Independent monarchies
+Commonwealth monarchies

-While the incumbent of each of the independent monarchies of the Americas is the same person and resides predominantly in Europe, each of the states is sovereign and thus has a distinct local monarchy seated in its respective capital, with the monarch's day-to-day governmental and ceremonial duties generally carried out by an appointed local viceroy.
+Various countries of the Commonwealth of Nations all have legally independent monarchies, but with succession rules kept in synchronization with other countries that ensure they all have the same monarch (as of 2024, Charles III, who largely presides from the United Kingdom).
+The monarch's day-to-day governmental and ceremonial duties are generally carried out by an appointed local viceroy or governor-general.

 Antigua and Barbuda

 The monarchy of Antigua and Barbuda has the roots in the monarchy of Spain, which initially founded the colony in the late 15th century and later the monarchy of the United Kingdom, of which the islands were later a Crown colony.
 On 1 November 1981, the country gained independence from the United Kingdom, retaining the then reigning monarch, Elizabeth II, as monarch of the newly created monarchy of Antigua and Barbuda.
 The monarch is represented in the country by the Governor-General of Antigua and Barbuda, Sir Rodney Williams.

 Elizabeth and her royal consort, Prince Philip, Duke of Edinburgh, included Antigua and Barbuda in their 1966 Caribbean tour, and again in the Queen's Silver Jubilee tour of October 1977.
 Elizabeth returned once more in 1985.
 For the country's 25th anniversary of independence, on 30 October 2006, Prince Edward, Earl of Wessex, opened Antigua and Barbuda's new parliament building, reading a message from his mother, the Queen.
 The Duke of York visited Antigua and Barbuda in January 2001.